ASEAN Heritage Parks

 For thosewho want a cultural experience, they can get to know the folklore and local traditions of the Hill Dusuns: the largest ethnic group in Sabah.
 This group is noted for their basketry and other handicrafts, traditional farming, as well as the sacred resting places of the spirits of their ancestors.

-Apart from exciting activities, Kinabalu National Park also offers a natural way to relax: bathe in the Poring Hot Spring.
+Apart from exciting activities, Kinabalu National Park also offers a natural way to relax: bathing in the Poring Hot Spring.

 Explore Other Parks